Prof. OLAYINKA OYEWALE AJANI

 Awards & Honours

-(2) Merit Award as the Outstanding Lecturer in Final Year Lecture Delivery in Chemistry (2015).
+(3) Merit Award as the Most Outstanding Faculty in Final Year Lecture Delivery in Chemistry (2015).

 Organic Chemistry, theory and practical as well as General Chemistry at all levels of undergraduate study.